 3. Vendor qualification and selection

-After receiving commercial quotes from suppliers, the purchasing team will compare their business requirement with the vendor proposal.
+After receiving commercial quotes from suppliers, the purchasing team will compare their business requirements with the vendor proposal.
 To arrive at a unified vendor selection decision that is in the best interest of the organization, the procurement team will conduct a thorough investigation and also seek input from all stakeholders.
+To manage suppliers better and to derive more savings out of your partnership, download this strategic sourcing guide.
+It's free!

 4. Negotiation and PO dispatch